siv4c/Minecraft-Server-Hosting-Tool/README.md

 https://github.com/siv4c/Minecraft-Server-Hosting-Tool/assets/126551328/879dae5d-9c68-42f9-9ec9-9855a583d6a4

-(Video is sped up, server start takes up to a minute)
+(Video is sped up, server takes up to a minute to start)

 ### Features in development:
 - Difficulty and gamemode changing